Fanny Edelman: Biography

-Fanny Jabcovsky was born in Córdoba to the immigrant family who fled the anti-Jewish pogroms in the Russian Empire: her father Felipe came from Zgurița in Bessarabia and mother from Congress Poland.
+Fanny Jabcovsky was born in Córdoba to an immigrant family who fled the anti-Jewish pogroms in the Russian Empire: her father Felipe came from Zgurița in Bessarabia and mother from Congress Poland.
 Her family moved to Buenos Aires when she was 13.
 She worked in the textile industry and as a music teacher.

 In 1934, repelled by the electoral fraud of General José Félix Uriburu, she joined the International Red Aid (Communist party).

 In 1936, she married the journalist and social activist Bernardo Edelman, and together they were mobilized by the Communist party in 1937 to engage in the Republican resistance in Valencia.
 This is when she adopted her husband's name and became Fanny Edelman.
 Bernardo was reporting for the Nueva España newspapers, while she was representing the interests of the International Red Aid like providing materials to the Communist soldiers.

 After her brief time in the Spanish Civil War, she returned to Argentina in 1937.
 As a Communist leader, she supported all international battles led by the Party.
 In 1947, she worked for the creation of the Women's Union of Argentina.
 In 1972, she became general secretary of the Women's International Democratic Federation.

 Fanny Edelman died on November 1, 2011, in Buenos Aires.
 She has a daughter, Lucy Edelman.